wearpants/twiggy/doc/configuration.rst

 *********************
 Formats
 *********************
-:mod:`Formats <twiggy.formats>` transform a log message into a form that can be written by an output.
+:mod:`Formats <.formats>` transform a log message into a form that can be written by an output.
 The result of formatting is output-dependent - for example, an output that posts to an HTTP server may take a format that provides JSON, whereas an output that writes to a file may produce text.

 Line-oriented formatting
 ========================
-:class:`~twiggy.formats.LineFormat` formats messages for text-oriented outputs such as a file or standard error.
+:class:`.LineFormat` formats messages for text-oriented outputs such as a file or standard error.

 .. autoclass:: twiggy.formats.LineFormat
     :noindex:

 .. _folding-exceptions:

-Using ``'\\n'`` as a traceback prefix will fold exceptions into a single line.
+Use ``'\\n'`` as a traceback prefix to fold exceptions into a single line.

-LineFormat uses a `ConversionTable` to stringify the arbitrary fields in a message.
-To customize, copy the default :data:`~twiggy.formats.line_format` and modify:
+LineFormat uses a `.ConversionTable` to stringify the arbitrary fields in a message.
+To customize, copy the default :data:`.line_format` and modify:

 .. testcode::